Tenchi2xh/Almonds/readme.md

 On Windows, Almonds only works using [`mintty`](https://mintty.github.io/) ([`babun`](http://babun.github.io/) is recommended)

+The font [Envy Code R](https://damieng.com/blog/2008/05/26/envy-code-r-preview-7-coding-font-released) is *highly* recommended.
+If your terminal emulator supports it, try to reduce the line spacing so that the box drawing characters touch.
+When using another font, if the appearance of the fractal seems squashed, try to adjust the constant `CHAR_RATIO` in `params.py`.

+Using PyPy will make the hi-res captures faster, but the terminal navigation slower.

 ### Screenshots

 <img width="969" alt="screen shot 2015-10-15 at 11 45 05" src="https://cloud.githubusercontent.com/assets/4116708/10510459/742ef26e-7333-11e5-95a0-39eda364be65.png">